 A fake Christmas tree is very convenient, and choosing a tree that already has been wired with Christmas lights will, of course, add to this convenience.
 However, I would actually avoid choosing a pre-lit artificial Christmas tree.

 The lights are often embedded within the artificial branches on the tree, and if you get tired of the color, or if some of the lights stop working, they can not be removed.
 Having a bunch of spots on the tree, where the lights are not working, is not only annoying it is not pretty to look at.

-The technology is also evolving all the time and LED lights that are rated as A+++ today, will be less efficient in the near future.
+Technology is also evolving all the time and LED lights that are rated as A+++ today will be less efficient in the near future.
 Laser lighting technology is already being used in some products, for instance, in Audi A8, and laser lighting might be replacing LED lighting as the next big thing.

-The benefits of using a pre-lit Christmas tree, is, of course, that you will be able to set it up without having to spend time on putting your own lights on it, which can be difficult to some people.
+The benefit of using a pre-lit Christmas tree, is, of course, that you will be able to set it up without having to spend time putting your own lights on it, which can be difficult for some people.

 Pre-decorated artificial Christmas tree or not?

 Some fake trees come pre-decorated, this can be a wonderful thing, but it can also be annoying.
-If the artificial tree is pre-decorated, you will not be able to remove any of the decoration.
-If you choose a pre-decorated tree, make sure that you love every single ornament on the tree, because they will stay fixed in its prearranged position on the tree.
+If the artificial tree is pre-decorated, you will not be able to remove any of the decorations.
+If you choose a pre-decorated tree, make sure that you love every single ornament on the tree, because it will stay fixed in its prearranged position on the tree.